After drinking some of the best coffee in Seattle including cappuccinos, pour-over and cold brews, we share our picks the best Seattle coffee shops.

 Storyville Coffee has three Seattle locations.
 We visited the Pike Place Market location at 94 Pike St #34, Seattle, WA 98101, United States.

-Based on a recommendation by Evan Iatome, owner of Elixr Coffee in Philadelphia, Victrola was the first stop on our Seattle coffee shop tour.
+Based on a recommendation by Evan Iatome, owner of Elixr Coffee in Philadelphia, Victrola was a must-stop on our Seattle coffee shop tour.
 We hoped that it would set the tone for our mini-odyssey in the coffee capital.

 With limited time and feeling hot from the uphill walk, we both opted for Victrola’s cold brew coffees.
 Our excitement grew as the cream slithered into the cups.
 We hoped that the coffee would meet our high expectations, but we’ve been disappointed before.